 Data is a digital currency.
-Our personal data is being sold and traded globally to manipulate the target and influence people from all over.
-It means that finding a way to make our private data secure is a serious business.
+Our personal data is being sold and traded globally to manipulate the target and influence people worldwide.
+This means that finding a way to make our private data secure is a serious business.

 With companies, banks, schools, and so much more going digital to make it simpler to access our information via online connections, it is now more important than ever to secure our usage of the Internet.
 Learn how to protect your data online with these tips and tricks of the trade.